 When we talk about connecting your brand with the workplace, it's about backing your values up with the decisions you make, actions you take, and things you provide.
 Employees will naturally connect and engage with your company when you project and reaffirm those values.
 And if that's well executed in your office design, it puts your brand in a stronger position.

 Too often, companies think painting walls company colors and slapping a few graphics on windows of your company logo is all it takes.
 But that’s not effective branding.
 It’s just decorating.
-Your workplace should be designed to encourage behavior that’s consistent with your brand and its values.

 Here’s how you can do all that.